by Lizz Giordano

 Sound Transit is hosting two Virtual Town Halls on Nov.
 9:

 To request interpretation services for the event, please list requested language(s) in the registration form.

 Sound Transit has also launched a community survey for riders to share their feedback at bit.ly/soundtransitfare.
 Responses are due Nov.
 17. If you’d like to talk with the Emerald about this issue or your experience with fare enforcement, please contact email@example.com.

-📸 Featured Image: Small parcels of Sound Transit land that are difficult to build is one of the reasons that development has been stymied for the last decade along the light rail corridor running through the Rainier Valley.
+📸 Featured Image: Small parcels of Sound Transit land that are difficult to build on have stymied development for the last decade along the light rail corridor running through the Rainier Valley.
 (Photo: Lizz Giordano)

 Before you move on to the next story … Please consider that the article you just read was made possible by the generous financial support of donors and sponsors.
 The Emerald is a BIPOC-led nonprofit news outlet with the mission of offering a wider lens of our region’s most diverse, least affluent, and woefully under-reported communities.
 Please consider making a one-time gift or, better yet, joining our Rainmaker Family by becoming a monthly donor.
 Your support will help provide fair pay for our journalists and enable them to continue writing the important stories that offer relevant news, information, and analysis.
 Support the Emerald!